 “Well, like …,” she lowered her voice even further ….
 “Well, like sex toys, y’know, vibrators, dildos that kinda thing.”

 I felt indignant.
 “Surely postmen, er, and women, would be discreet?
-It’d be more than their jobs would be worth to be seen having a good feel of customers’ mail, I’d have thought.”
+It’d be more than their jobs’d be worth to be seen having a good feel of customers’ mail, I’d have thought.”

 Sue snorted.
 “Dream on.
 Oh, look out.”